tanducmai/myportfolio/content/posts/database-sql-table-joins.md

 the employee's tuple is said to be *dangling* and thus dropped from the output.

-The following sql statements have the same meaning:
+The following sql statements have the same semantic and output:

 ```sql
 SELECT * FROM Department, Employee WHERE Employee.dept = Department.deptName